 Peter leads the Manchester real estate team at Addleshaw Goddard and has a wealth of experience across various sectors.
 He is a focused and committed advisor, transacts large complex deals and has a proven track record of working collaboratively with clients' internal and external teams to originate new processes and protocols to streamline and improve working practices.

 Peter advises investors, developers, financiers, corporate occupiers and public bodies.
 He has expertise in all real estate markets and their derivatives at every stage of the economic/political cycle.
 He understands market trends and keeps close to policy issues.

 David is a partner at Malcolm Hollis who heads up their Manchester office.
-Since joining Malcolm Hollis as a graduate in 2006, David has gained experience in all core building surveying areas and for the last 8 years has specialised in technical due diligence across predominantly commercial properties.
+He joined as a graduate in 2006.

 Outside of work, David is interested in fitness, travel, golf, and is a keen football fan.

 John McHugh is a Creative & Place Director for CBRE in Manchester.
 He joined CBRE in January this year after four years spent as MAG Property’s Head of Strategic and Commercial Marketing.

 John has more than a decade’s worth of experience in the delivery of strategic and commercial marketing.

 James is a Director at Paragon Building Consultancy, joining them after heading up Colliers’ Manchester and Leeds building consultancy.
 He co-opened the Paragon Manchester office in 2015, growing the team to 20 in under three years.
 James has been providing project consultancy and commercial building surveying advice to clients for over 20 years.